 Generation

-Connecting the Pipeline
+Connecting the pipeline

 The RAG pipeline consists of two parallel flows:

-Evaluating RAG Systems
+Evaluating RAG systems

 Contextual relevancy

-So, basically, the process includes three steps:
+The process has three steps:

-Extracting statements from provided contextual data pieces.
+- Extracting statements from provided contextual data pieces.

 Providing the most relevant data to the LLM is the first step to successful answer generation.